mikehostetler/browserswarm/README.md

 - [strider-browserstack](https://github.com/Strider-CD/strider-browserstack): BrowserStack.com support for running front-end JavaScript tests in multiple Browser/OS combinations on the BrowserStack cloud.
 This plugin transparently works with strider-qunit.
 Note that [strider-sauce](https://github.com/Strider-CD/strider-sauce) may also be used if you wish to run the tests on Sauce Labs cloud instead of BrowserStack.
 - [strider-jelly](https://github.com/Strider-CD/strider-jelly): Strider Jelly-Proxy plugin.
 - [strider-custom](https://github.com/Strider-CD/strider-custom): Run custom shell commands for projects in each phase.
-- [bendigo-plugin](https://github.com/appendto/strider/tree/master/bendigo-plugin): Front-end and mostly display customization for the Bendigo project resides here.
+- [browserswarm-plugin](https://github.com/appendto/strider/tree/master/browserswarm-plugin): Front-end and mostly display customization for the BrowserSwarm project resides here.
 This is a private, non-open source plugin.

 ## Dependencies

-Bendigo consists of a single node.js web application process, which spawns test jobs in response to Github commits and manual test runs.
+BrowserSwarm consists of a single node.js web application process, which spawns test jobs in response to Github commits and manual test runs.

 In order to run the jQuery tests, it requires: